fbach2000/Learning_Theory_from_First_Principles/README.md

 # Learning Theory from First Principles
-Python code for the figures from the book "Learning Theory from First Principles" by Francis Bach (in preparation)
+Python & Matlab code for the figures from the book "Learning Theory from First Principles" by Francis Bach (in preparation)

 See available draft of the book [here](https://www.di.ens.fr/%7Efbach/ltfp_book.pdf).